 - Bodybuilders focus their exercise on other muscles than strength athletes.
 If you compare hypertrophy across muscle groups, bodybuilders would most likely display much more pronounced chest, shoulder and arm hypertrophy, relative to strength athletes, but lesser hypertrophy of the erectors, core muscles, glutes, hamstrings, and possibly quads relative to strength athletes.
-All of those would translate into less measurable strength, relative to to a power athletes of comparable body weight.
+All of those would translate into less measurable strength, relative to a power athletes of comparable body weight.

 The bottom line is that the strength discrepancy can be explained wholly by other factors.
-Also, what is frequently omitted, is that as bodybuilding-style training gives other adaptations it also means that bodybuilders becomes good at other stuff than strength athletes.
-If you asked a person used to bodybuilding-style training, with high fatigue to perform as many reps as possible in squat in 30 minutes at 60% of their 1RM, he or she would most likely beat the strength athletes as strength endurance is the domain of bodybuilding-style training.
+Also, what is frequently omitted, is that as bodybuilding-style training gives other adaptations it also means that bodybuilders become good at other stuff than strength athletes.
+If you asked a person used to bodybuilding-style training, with high fatigue to perform as many reps as possible in the squat in 30 minutes at 60% of their 1RM, he or she would most likely beat the strength athletes as strength endurance is the domain of bodybuilding-style training.

-Why Can’t sarcoplasmic hypertrophy contribute to gross hypertrophy?
+Why can’t sarcoplasmic hypertrophy contribute to gross hypertrophy?

 What is the evidence for sarcoplasmic hypertrophy then?

 However, there are two major hurdles to making inferences towards sarcoplasmic hypertrophy from this.
 First, the process of fractioning proteins in muscle samples into nuclear, myofibrillar, collagenous, mitochondrial and sarcoplasmic protein fraction is quite poorly validated, e.g. there is actually quite little proof that the mitochondrial fraction only contains mitochondrial proteins.
 Validating such a fractionation on a global scale (for the entirety of the proteins in a sample) is actually a rather brutal task as it requires some hefty technology and has quite simply not been done yet.
 This is just one of those “no questions” asked technologies that have some serious questions pertaining to it.
-At my old lab, ISMC, they have tried to validate this on a protein by protein basis and found that there is indeed significant contamination of protein species across these fractions (I don’t know if these data are on the way to being published, but if they are, I’ll of course update this post).
-Second, as already covered, even if these data can be trusted method-wise, the sarcoplasmic proteins constitute a very, very small partion of the muscle proteome.
+At my old lab, ISMC, they have tried to validate this on a protein by protein basis and found that there is indeed significant contamination of protein species across these fractions (I don’t know if these data are on the way to being published, but if they are, I’ll, of course, update this post).
+Second, as already covered, even if these data can be trusted method-wise, the sarcoplasmic proteins constitute a very, very small portion of the muscle proteome.
 Even if this increase in sarcoplasmic protein synthesis could be translated into hypertrophy, the contribution relative to the expansion of the myofibrillar portion would be infinitesimal.

 Brad Schoenfeld have been doing some interesting stuff as of late and in one of his studies he have been measuring the changes in body composition with resistance training using a technology called bioelectrical impedance spectroscopy, a technology that can supposedly separate the amount of total water and intracellular water on a whole-body level (Ribeiro et al, 2014).
-In this study they find that intracellular water seem to increase more so than extracellular water as well as muscle mass.
+In this study, they find that intracellular water seems to increase more so than extracellular water as well as muscle mass.
 While the wording chosen in the paper itself is fairly conservative, Brad has been stating in the social media and his blog that this supports the existence of sarcoplasmic hypertrophy.

 |Total body water||Intra-cellular water||Lean body mass|

-However, when you read into the paper you’ll see the study participants actually only grow about 1 kg of muscle during the resistance training (below), whereas the the changes in body water is on the order of 1-3 Litres (see the graphs below).
+However, when you read the paper you’ll see the study participants actually only grow about 1 kg of muscle during the resistance training (below), whereas the changes in body water is on the order of 1-3 Litres (see the graphs below).
 This means that most of the water that has been accumulated is outside of the muscle organ entirely.

 Approximately 75% of muscle is water, so naturally, about 7-800 mL of water has been accumulated in the muscle and only 2-300 grams of muscle protein.
-As previously stated, this is oddly low as i know these guys can do a training study.
+As previously stated, this is oddly low as I know these guys can do a training study.